top of page

 Please do your own research, and ask your doctors to do the same.
 You are not obliged to stay in your catchment area if your surgeon refuses surgery.

-Unfortunately as Oxford Hospitals management are not taking out of area patients count them out, but be aware they will accept some surrounding areas such as Berkshire.
+Oxford Hospitals management are not generally taking out of area patients but they will accept some surrounding areas such as Berkshire.

 If you've had a great experience with a parathyroid surgeon who isn't on our recommended list, please contact us to share your feedback.
 Equally, please let us know about negative experiences also.